 As with any investment strategy, diversification is critical.
 So, we’re going to cover a variety of CEFs, including both equity closed-end funds and fixed-income closed-end funds.

-Let’s start with a good tax-free municipal bond CEF, the Eaton Vance Municipal Income 2028 Term Trust (ETX).
+Let’s start with a good tax-free municipal bond CEF: the Eaton Vance Municipal Income Trust (EVN).

-Want to learn more about ETX?
+Want to learn more about EVN?
 Check out the Eaton Vance provider site.

 Related: 11 Best Stock Trading Apps [Free + Paid]